c-toolbox/C-Lux/README.md

 The server validates the file on startup and exits with a message naming the offending key if something is missing or out of range, so a typo shows up right away instead of as a dark ring later.
 Edits take effect on restart.

 The same settings can be edited from the browser at `/config`, behind the editor password.
-Saving there rewrites `config.json` and the server adopts everything it reads live — the transitions and the edit password — while the page names the settings that are waiting for a restart.
+Saving there rewrites `config.json` and the server adopts everything it reads live — the transitions, the shape of half-light mode, and the edit password — while the page names the settings that are waiting for a restart: `nLights`, the tick rate, the port, the remap and the whole `output` block.
 The password is never sent to the browser: the page only shows whether one is set, and changing it signs every editor out.

 ```json
 {